gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc8/README.md

 var checksum = Crc8.Standard.ComputeChecksum(data);
 ```

-If you need to calculate a CRC-8 checksum iteratively then the following code becomes handy:
+If you need to calculate a CRC-8 checksum iteratively then the following approach becomes handy:

 ```csharp
 var iterator = Crc8.Standard.CreateIterator();